Caines Head Day Trip

 - Stable Double Kayak & Paddle

 Please wear footwear that you’re comfortable walking in, will keep you warm, and you don’t mind potentially getting a bit wet (closed-toe water shoes, running shoes, and hiking boots are all fine options).
-We have rubber boots to lend if needed, but these don’t insulate as well and we’ve found people are most comfortable in their own shoes.
-Your guide will launch and land your kayaks from shore and will work hard throughout the day to keep your feet warm and dry.
+Your guide will launch and land your kayaks from the beach and will work hard throughout your trip to keep your feet as dry as possible.

-We also provide pogies (neoprene mitts for your hands while kayaking) which will keep your hands warm and comfortable while you’re out there.
-You’ll want to be sure to have your own reusable (non-disposable) water bottle, sunscreen, sunglasses, and a hat.
+We provide pogies (neoprene paddling mitts) which will keep your hands warm while kayaking.
+You’ll want to be sure to have your own reusable water bottle, sunscreen, sunglasses, and hat.

 You will receive a trip-specific packing list upon booking, which will go into great detail about what else to bring.
 Keep an eye out for it in your confirmation email!